DrA1ex/ff5m/README.md

 16. **Optional**: Enable [Bed Collision Protection](/docs/PRINTING.md#bed-collision-protection).
 17. **Optional**: Enable [Bed Mesh Validation](/docs/PRINTING.md#bed-mesh-validation).
 18. **Optional**: Enable [Power Loss Recovery](docs/PRINTING.md#power-loss-recovery-resurrection).

+## Public Beta of Upcoming 1.4.2 Release

+**Forge-X 1.4.2 is now available as a public beta.** This is a major update with a fully interactive **Feather** touchscreen and a heavily reworked Forge-X experience — much closer to what I originally wanted Forge-X to be from the beginning.

+The beta is already considered stable enough for regular use, but it is still a beta: some bugs, rough edges, or cosmetic issues may remain.

+If you want to try the new Forge-X early, help find the remaining issues, and take part in shaping the upcoming release, check the **Releases** page for the latest `1.4.2` beta.

+Full details, installation notes, and beta-specific warnings are included in the release notes.

 ## Get Started